1. Overview

 7.12.
 Label

-Label widget inherit all methods from Table 6.
-Plus following methods
+The Label widget inherits all methods from Table 5 and provides the following additional methods:

 Method |